RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 `{"itemId":"329299","name":"Red Fedora","desc":"Official Red Hat Fedora","price":34.99,"quantity":736}`

+> **NOTE** if you do not get the expected output, make sure you replaced `userXX` in the `application-default.properties` file!
+If you forgot to do this, go back and make the change and re-build using the previous `mvn` command and re-deploy to OpenShift with the previous `oc start-build` command.

 So now **Catalog** service is deployed to OpenShift.
 You can also see it in the Project Status in the OpenShift Console with running in 1 pod, along with the Postgres database pod.